 In any quality organization there are codes of conduct and concrete expectations.
 A number of years ago I attended a worship conference at Gateway Church in Dallas and was totally impressed by their worship team.
-Based on Gateway’s code of conduct and my own experience, here are my standards and guidelines for my worship team.
+Based on Gateway’s code of conduct and my own experience, here are the standards and guidelines for the worship teams that I work with.

 GUIDELINES FOR WORSHIP MINISTRY

 - Must have a personal relationship with Jesus Christ that is consistent and growing through prayer, Bible reading and church fellowship.

 - Be a committed attendee and giver at our church, including regular attendance at Sunday Services.

 - Demonstrate technical competence as either a singer, musician or audio/media technician.

 - Singers and musicians must be comfortable on stage and expressive in their praise and worship before God.

 - Be committed to practicing an hour or more per week on their Sunday songs at home.

 - Worship team members are expected to live a lifestyle that is above reproach, avoiding even the appearance of evil.
 (I Tim 3).
 Being a minister, who is up front, adds extra responsibilities because people see us as examples of what a Christian should be like.
 Therefore, it is imperative that we consider the way we treat each other and carefully guard our hearts from impurities and pride.

 - It is God’s desire and our desire to see our worship team members living a victorious Christian life, free from bondage.
 If there are any addictions or issues with which you struggle, please let us know – we are here to help you, not to judge you.